 Some financial advisers do give advice on products that are not regulated by the FCA such as general taxation and some Buy-to-Let mortgages.
-Your adviser will explain to you when you are receiving advice on an unregulated product.
+Your adviser from our team will explain to you when you are receiving financial advice on an unregulated product.
 When dealing with unregulated produces it is important you are happy with the advice as you may not have the added protection of FOS or FSCS.

 The Financial Conduct Authority does not regulate taxation advice and some forms of mortgage.